Relationship intelligence in B2B outreach

 how relationships benefits B2B outreach

 How can relationship intelligence do all that?
-Don’t worry, it’s not rocket science.
+The process is straightforward.
 Relationship intelligence works by:

 1. Bridging the buyer-seller gap in B2B sales

 With so much high-quality information readily available to potential customers online, the gap between them and salespeople is growing wider.
 Leads often prefer to do their own research, which means you need to adjust your strategy for approaching them.
-It’s no longer as simple as educating them about your product.
+Educating them about your product requires a more sophisticated approach.
 Now, you have to consider what they may already know about it.

 For example, if every deal maker (or decision maker) in a buying group is armed with an average of 4-5 pieces of information about your product or service, and every buying group is made up of at least 6-10 members, that leaves a lot of room for conflict and confusion.

-Additionally, deal makers no longer prefer engaging with sales reps — they only spend 17% of their time talking to potential suppliers.
+Additionally, deal makers now avoid engaging with sales reps — they only spend 17% of their time talking to potential suppliers.
 And, if they’re considering multiple suppliers, they spend only 5-6% of their time with each sales rep, according to a Gartner report.

 how the buyer-seller gap works